 Dr. Laura M. Jiménez is a lecturer at Boston University School of Education, Literacy program.
 She teaches children’s literature courses that focus on both the reader and the text by using an explicit social justice lens.
 Her work spans both literature and literacy, with a special interest in graphic novels and issues of representation in young adult literature.
 Her scholarship appears in The Reading Teacher,Journal of Lesbian Studies, Teaching and Teacher Education, and the Journal of Literacy Research.
 Her graphic novel reviews can be found on her blog https://booktoss.blog/.
 On Twitter, she’s @booktoss.

 Alia Jones currently works as a Sr. Library Services Assistant with The Public Library of Cincinnati and Hamilton County.
 She is a former children’s bookseller and ESL teacher in South Korea through the Fulbright Program.
-Alia has experience reviewing for The Horn Book Magazine and The Horn Book Guide.
-She’s a member of the American Library Association, Association of Library Services to Children and is on the ALSC Equity, Diversity and Inclusion Task Force.
+Alia currently reviews for Kirkus.
+She’s a member of the American Library Association, Association of Library Service to Children, ALA-Black Caucus, American Indian Library Association and is a member of the ALSC Equity, Diversity and Inclusion Task Force.
 You can find her online at readitrealgood.com, where she blogs about children’s literature & diverse books.
 Follow her on Twitter @readitrealgood.

 Sujei Lugo is a former elementary school librarian at the University of Puerto Rico Elementary School and currently works as a children’s librarian at the Boston Public Library, Connolly Branch.
 She is a doctoral candidate in Library and Information Science at Simmons College, focusing her research on anti-racist children’s librarianship.
 She is a member of REFORMA (The National Association to Promote Library Services to Latinos and the Spanish-speaking), American Library Association, and Association of Library Service to Children.
-She blogs on and collaborates with Latinos In Kid Lit.
+Sujei is also a book reviewer and blogs on and collaborates with Latinos In Kid Lit.
 Follow her on Twitter @.

 Lyn Miller-Lachmann is the former editor-in-chief of MultiCultural Review, the editor of the short story anthology of Latin@ authors for youth Once Upon a Cuento, and the author of the young adult novels Rogue, Gringolandia, and Surviving Santiago.
 She translates children’s books and other materials from Portuguese to English, including the acclaimed picture book The World in a Second, and reviews books on social justice for The Pirate Tree.
 Visit Lyn’s website http://www.lynmillerlachmann.com/ and her blog at Lyn Miller-Lachmann http://www.lynmillerlachmann.com/category/blog/.